Table of contents

 4. Authenticate SharePoint

-The first time you use a SharePoint tool in a Claude Code session, a Magic Link may appear to complete connector authentication.
+The first time you invoke a SharePoint tool, a Magic Link will appear to complete connector authentication.

 Sharepoint auth UI